 Most soil organisms are either actively colonizing substrates or dormant.
 Substrates are colonized by a succession of organisms.
-As indicated above, pathogens often action initial colonizers and are followed by other organisms that are better competitors.
-Competition by soil microorganisms is often intense; many are capable of producing powerful antibiotics which give them competitive advantages (Papavizas 1985), while some parasitize other organisms.
+As indicated above, pathogens often are initial colonizers and are followed by other organisms that are better competitors.
+Competition by soil microorganisms is often intense; many are capable of producing powerful 'antibiotics which give them competitive advantages (Papavizas 1985), while some parasitize other organisms.
 Another competitive advantage is rapid spore germination and growth when new substrates become available.

-Many pathogens produce dormant "resting" structures which are stimulated into activity by presence of a suitable host.
+Many pathogens produce dormant 'resting' structures which are stimulated into activity by presence of a suitable host.
 Roots of most plants exude amino acids which may stimulate germination of spores as well as provide directional gradients for motile spores and growing hyphae of certain pathogenic fungi (Rovira 1970).
-Most dormant structures are fairly long-lived and resistant, although they respond readily to host root exudates and may be susceptible to damage by biocides like soil fumigants.
+Most dormant structures are fairly long-lived and resistant, although they respond readily to host root exudates and may be